RyanZHe/HACKGT2016.github.io/README.md

 Become a part of the flow of the universe with galaxy.io.

 Learn about the solar system in an interactive environment.

+You can access the fully built website at HACKGT2016.github.io.